ingridscience

 Summary

-Act out various ocean noise pollution to demonstrate how hard it is for animals (e.g. whales) to communicate with each other over the noise pollution.
+Act out various ocean noise pollution to demonstrate how hard it is for animals (e.g. whales) to communicate with each other over noise pollution in the water.

 Science topic (2005 curriculum connection)